christophelc/chess/README.md

 building strong and distributed reliable architecture.
 Here, this is a way to go deep further into this.

-Since the critical path is the move generation, we could take several approaches to optimize that:
+Since the critical path is the move generation (and playing a move), we could take several approaches to optimize that:

 -   improve the algorithm: generate move by difference: We use the previous generated moves and the current move to deduced the new